ekonroyd/Building_Information_Modeling_5D/assignment.md

 _Fig 1: An Example of 4D site simulation for site-casting and erection of structural cladding using Revit + Dynamo API software_[^1]
 ## Technical Considerations:
 You will require access to _'Navisworks Manage'_.
-It is available in the [_location redaction_] computer labs, and the department’s own computer lab.
+It is available at [_location redaction_].
 There is also a student version with full features available for use on personal computers for free download from Autodesk.

 Model files have the potential to be __large__, so it may be preferable to deliver via physical storage media.
 Office hours for organized transfer will be scheduled on Nov.
 27th prior to the submission deadline (starting at 11:00am).

-If no group member is available for transfer, please make other arrangements with the TA ahead of time.

-An upload/share method is permitted, but it is each groups' responsibility to ensure the TA is able to receive _and access_ the file well in advance of the project deadline.
+An upload/share method is permitted, but it is each groups' responsibility to ensure receipt _and access_ in advance of the project deadline.

 ## Assessment:
-Grading follows the project evaluation rubric contained in the course syllabus.
 Generally, performing all expectations will earn a good mark.
 The best marks will go to projects that provide good critique or thorough analysis of simulation(s).

 ## Support:
+A scheduled  Navisworks
-The BIM module of the course, along with guest lectures, and a Navisworks tutorial (Nov.
-1), should provide enough to produce a high quality project (and may help with other projects).
+tutorial (Nov.
+1), should provide enough to produce a high quality project.

-Tutorial Instructions are posted to the course portal.
+Tutorial Instructions are posted [_redacted_].
 A tentative date for troubleshooting is set for Nov.
 24.

 Autodesk also provide a robust knowledge network of articles, and content such as tutorials that can assist with performing the various tasks of this project, and much more with Navisworks (animating